Attempts to avoid food crisis may worsen problem

-LONDON (Reuters) - Attempts by major food importing nations to shelter their populations from the effects of a U.S. drought may make a bad situation worse, five years after the last jump in crop prices provoked rioting in some of the world’s most fragile states.
+LONDON, Aug 9 (Reuters) - Attempts by major food importing nations to shelter their populations from the effects of a U.S. drought may make a bad situation worse, five y e ars after the last jump in crop prices provoked rioting in some of the world’s most fragile states.

 Many governments have watched on the sidelines as drought in the U.S. farm belt sent prices of corn (maize) soybeans and wheat soaring, hoping that the market would eventually ease.